apache/royale-docs/component-sets/jewel/jewel-container.md

 </fx:Script>
 ```

-When the container is initialized the message _"Container is ready!"_ appears in the console log.
+When the Container is initialized, the message _"Container is ready!"_ appears in the console log.

 In __ActionScript__ we can add an event handler this way: